 My plan was to hit the road by five am and I was on track.
 I’ve always been an early riser.
 It’s probably hereditary.
 My mom was often in her office by 5am.
+She would no doubt be ready to roll.
 After forcing down some vitamins and a breakfast bar, I verified the bike was properly loaded, cargo secured, and otherwise ready to go.

-I had packed almost everything up last night, so once mom was on board, I saddled up for a long days ride and hit the road.
-I can usually go 250 miles on a tank of gas, which makes for a comfort/gas stop every few hours or so,.
+I had packed almost everything up last night, so once mom was on board, I saddled up for a long days ride and we hit the road.
+I can usually go 240 miles on a tank of gas, which makes for a comfort/gas stop every few hours or so.
 This is a pace that should be tolerable at most any age.